Add Wi-Fi coverage without replacing your router with these extenders

 - No tri-band Wi-Fi

-The TP-Link RE505X is a compact AX1500 Wi-Fi 6 range extender that can even work in a mesh with other TP-Link routers.

-Best Value: TP-Link RE220
+Best value: TP-Link RE220

-If you're just looking to add some stability to your Wi-Fi without a need for a ton of speed, the TP-Link RE220 is an excellent option with 802.11ac, Wi-Fi 5, wireless with speeds up to AC750.
+If you're looking to add some stability to your Wi-Fi without needing a ton of speed, the TP-Link RE220 is an excellent option with 802.11ac, Wi-Fi 5, wireless with speeds up to AC750.
 The speed breaks down into 433Mbps at 5GHz and 300Mbps at 2.4GHz.
 This extender can also operate in TP-Link's High-Speed Mode, which dedicates one of the bands to connect to your router with the other reserved for your Wi-Fi devices.

-With a compact size and no external antennas, this extender is aimed more at filling in an area with spotty signal rather than covering a significant portion of your home.
+With a compact size and no external antennas, this Wi-Fi extender aims to fill in an area with a spotty signal rather than covering a significant portion of your home.
 With an Ethernet port on the bottom, this is a great way to get a wired device connected like a desktop computer while avoiding adding antennas to the back of your PC or desk.

 Pros: